Swishhyy/Steel-Tools-and-Armor-Mod/README.md

 # Steel Tools & Armor Fabric 1.21.1 Mod
+## Im Converting this mod idea to NeoForge due to increased growing support and simplicity
 This is my first minecraft and mod in general ive ever developed its mostly just so i can see what i can make but also i think the implementation of this mod is also extremely cool it will remain public if theres any issues or anything else with the mod of if someone wants to contribute